-‘Stage Fright’: In Lifetime Movie, An Obsessed Fan Stalks Opera Singer On LMN, A True Story Basis?
+‘Stage Fright’: In Lifetime Movie, An Obsessed Fan Stalks Opera Singer On LMN, Based On A True Story?

 Stage Fright, also known as Her Final Bow, is an exciting new movie thriller that will debut on Lifetime Movie Network tonight.
 The LMN movie is about a former opera singer who comes out of retirement after a tragic assault to make a comeback.
-But a series of new threats put her life back in danger.
-According to the Internet Movie Database (IMDB), Stage Fright (Her Final Bow) is directed by Johnnard Harper and written by Denisha Hardeman.
+But a series of new threats puts her life back in danger.
+According to the Internet Movie Database (IMDB), Stage Fright (Her Final Bow) is directed by Johnnard Harper and was written by Denisha Hardeman.
 Producers are listed as Kyle Lee, Denisha Hardeman, and Johnnard Harper.
 It stars Jordan Ladd, Brody Hutzler, and Alan Pietruszewski, Marvista Entertainment states.

 The movie Stage Fright, filmed at the Riv last summer premiers on @lifetimetv (lifetime movie network) Sunday Night https://t.co/Hck9KElfFh